aleixalonso/translator-js/README.md

 # Translator-js

-🌍Easy to use and light-weight JavaScript translator
+🌍 Easy to use and light-weight JavaScript translator

 ## Index